amunategui/amunategui.github.io/_posts/2016-05-02-actionable-instights.md

 <BR><BR>
 The first half of the function is straight-forward `xgboost` classification (see <a href='https://xgboost.readthedocs.io/en/latest/R-package/xgboostPresentation.html' target='_blank'>XGBoost R Tutorial</a>) and we get a vector of predictions for our test/live data.
 It is in the second half that things get more interesting - after the model has trained on the training data split and predicted on the testing split, we are left with the prediction vector - dubbed original predictions.
 It is a long series of probabilities, one for each observation.
 The model used here isn't important and the above should work with most models.

 We then run through each feature a second time we reset the feature to the population mean.
 We feed that the new data set with its feature neutralized into the prediction function and compare the original prediction vector against this new one.
 Any time the prediction for an observation changes, we conclude it is important for that observation.
-We also record whether the original feature has a positive or negative influence on that predictions.
+We also record whether the original feature has a positive or negative influence on that prediction.

 ```
 # get variable importance